GhnimiWael/GhnimiWael.github.io/_posts/2024-06-05-InitialCTI.md

 tags:
 - CTI
 date: 2024-06-05 20:00 +0100
-description: Welcome to Pen & Keyboard - The CTI's Handbook"!
-This is a comprehensive guide to mastering the art and science of CTI (Cyber  Threat Intelligence).
-Whether you're a seasoned cybersecurity professional, a red teamer, or an aspiring CTI analyst, this handbook is designed to empower you with the knowledge and skills you need to navigate the complex world of cyber threats.
+description: Welcome to Pen & Keyboard - The CTI's Handbook !
+A comprehensive guide to mastering the art and science of CTI.
 image: assets/img/062024/05062024/initial_cti.jpeg
 ---

+## Summary
+Whether you're a seasoned cybersecurity professional, a red teamer, or an aspiring CTI analyst, this handbook is designed to empower you with the knowledge and skills you need to navigate the complex world of cyber threats.

 ## Contents
 This repository contains supplementary materials that align with the content presented in the <a href="https://w43l.gitbook.io/ctihandboook/">Pen & Keyboard: The CTI's Handbook"</a>.
 Here's an overview of what you'll find here:
 - **Code Samples**: Practical code examples and scripts related to CTI analysis, data collection, or threat detection.
 - **Templates**: Downloadable templates and frameworks to assist with CTI documentation, threat profiling, and incident response.
 - **Additional Resources**: Links to external resources, tools, and articles that can further enhance your CTI knowledge.